Non-Archimedean TSI Polish groups and their potential Borel complexity spectrum: Introduction

-For a non-Archimedean Polish group $G$, we will let the {\bf potential Borel complexity spectrum} of $G$ to be exactly the complexity classes $\Gamma$ in $(*)$ such that there is a Polish $G$-space $X$ such that $E^G_X$ is potentially $\Gamma$, but not potentially $\Gamma'$ for any complexity class $\Gamma'$ appearing earlier in the list.
+Given a Polish group $G$, a Polish $G$-space $(X, a)$ consists of a Polish space $X$ and a continuous action $a : G \curvearrowright X$ (though we often write $(X, a)$ as simply $X$ when there is no ambiguity).
+For a non-Archimedean Polish group $G$, we will let the {\bf potential Borel complexity spectrum} of $G$ to be exactly the complexity classes $\Gamma$ in $(*)$ for which there is a Polish $G$-space $X$ such that $E^G_X$ is potentially $\Gamma$, but not potentially $\Gamma'$ for any complexity class $\Gamma'$ appearing earlier in the list.

-This raises a family of interesting questions: \begin{question} Given a non-Archimedean Polish group $\Gspace$, what is its potential Borel complexity spectrum? \end{question}

-By exploiting the natural tree structure of the non-Archimedean TSI Polish groups, we can answer this for a large class of grousp.
+This raises a family of interesting questions -- given a non-Archimedean Polish group $\Gspace$, what is its potential Borel complexity spectrum?
+By exploiting the natural tree structure of the non-Archimedean TSI Polish groups, we can give the following partial result.

-\begin{restatable*}{theorem}{tsicomplexityspectrumthm} For any non-Archimedean TSI Polish group $\Gspace$, the potential Borel complexity spectrum of the group $\Gspace^\omega$ is an initial segment of $(*)$. \end{restatable*}
+\begin{restatable*}{theorem}{tsicomplexityspectrumthm} For any countable discrete group $\Delta$, the potential Borel complexity spectrum of the group $\Delta^\omega$ is an initial segment of $(*)$. \end{restatable*}

+More generally, we actually prove this for groups $G^\omega$ where $G$ is non-Archimedean TSI.
 From this we can conclude that if $G$ is a non-Archimedean TSI Polish group, and $G^\omega$ induces Borel orbit equivalence relations of arbitrarily high complexity, then every complexity class in $(*)$ is in the potential Borel complexity spectrum of $G^\omega$.
 In this case, we say that this group has {\bf full potential Borel complexity spectrum}.
 It was proven in \cite{HKL_1998} that $S_\infty$ has full potential Borel complexity spectrum.
 Using Solecki's results on tame abelian product groups (see \cite{Solecki_1995}), we can give more examples of such groups.

 \begin{restatable*}{corollary}{tsicomplexityspectrumcor} The groups $\mathbb{Z}^\omega$, $(\mathbb{Z}_p^{<\omega})^\omega$ for prime $p$, and $F_2^\omega$ all have full potential Borel complexity spectrum. \end{restatable*}